 A long, rambling email takes just as much time to write as it does to read and comprehend.
 Do everyone a favor and stick to the salient points.
 Creating a bullet point outline first and filling in only the necessary details helps keep you and everyone else on track and allows busy people (like you) to gather the gist of the information with a quick scan.
 You’ll find you spend less time composing emails if you use this format and your peers will thank you for your clear, concise communication skills.

 Are you ready to tackle the monster in your inbox, yet?
-However you currently view email and whatever your current habits are, you can slay the monster by applying these few simple tips.
+However you currently view email and whatever your current habits are, you can manage your emails by applying these few simple tips.

 Image by Viktor Hanacek